 Northridge in Los Angeles County, California — The American West (Pacific Coastal)

 Credits.
-This page was last revised on December 1, 2019.
-This page originally submitted on November 10, 2019, by Craig Baker of Sylmar, California.
-This page has been viewed 65 times since then and 7 times this year.
-Photos: 1, 2, 3. submitted on November 10, 2019, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.
+This page was last revised on September 9, 2020.
+It was originally submitted on November 6, 2018.
+This page has been viewed 1,318 times since then and 527 times this year.
+Last updated on September 7, 2020, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3, 4, 5, 6, 7. submitted on November 6, 2018, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.